Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 Until it destroys you, or you pull away and heal.

-One thing is for certain.
+One thing is for sure.
 If you are in a toxic relationship and you don’t wish to be, then it’s time to detach, pull away, and stop trying to force this relationship to work.

 What would that look like?